jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 ```

 Since I don't include a date, it uses today's date, and scans for markdown files prefixed with it.
+I'm having the docker command mount to the current working directory, and the shell I'm using is PowerShell for formatting.
 After it scans the markdown file, it will group the items by the task identifier and add up the time for me.
 This is what the output looks like on the command line.